polkadot-developers/polkadot-docs/polkadot-protocol/glossary.md

 ---
 title: Glossary
 description: Glossary of terms used within the Polkadot ecosystem, Polkadot SDK, its subsequent libraries, and other relevant Web3 terminology.
+template: root-subdirectory-page.html
 ---

 # Glossary

 Key definitions, concepts, and terminology specific to the Polkadot ecosystem are included here.

 Additional glossaries from around the ecosystem you might find helpful: